benjbuch/benjbuch.github.io/_projects/protocols-about.md

 ## What's Next: The Field Trip

-Right now, I'm sharing a small, personal collection.
+Right now, I started sharing my small personal collection.
 I use these protocols.
 I revise them.
 I track their history.
 But I'm curious whether others too find value in this work.

-If you're working in a related field, try one.
+So, if you're working in a related field, try one.
 If you're technically curious, check out how it's built.
 If you spot an error or have feedback, let me know.

 Maybe this will resonate with someone else who's tired of `Protocol_final_v3_ACTUAL_final.docx`.
 Maybe it won't.
 Either way, it's been a useful exercise and **the protocols look damn good**. :-)